Anshul-004/Anshul-004/README.md

-### Hi,
+### Hi There,
-- 🌱 I’m currently learning Data Structures and Algorithms using C++
+- 🌱 I’m currently learning backend technologies and databases like sql,nodejs
-- 👯 I’m looking to collaborate on Projects Related to C++ and Backend Systems [![An image of @anshul004's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/anshul004)](https://holopin.io/@anshul004)
+- 👯 I’m looking to collaborate on Projects Related to Backend Systems with databases [![An image of @anshul004's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/anshul004)](https://holopin.io/@anshul004)

 <!--